-We urge you to use the occasion of the EU-India summit on November 30, 2007 to increase your engagement with the Government of India on human rights issues.
-We believe that a dialogue built on mutual respect should involve not just economic concerns but also improvement of India’s human rights record.
-This is important for the people of India, for India’s neighbors, and for the developing world, given India’s significance as a role model, and as a military and aid donor.
+We urge the European Union to use the occasion of the EU-India summit on November 8, 2004, in The Hague to increase its engagement with the Government of India on human rights issues.
+We believe that a dialogue built on mutual respect should involve not just economic concerns but also improvement of India's human rights record.
+This is important for the people of India, for India's neighbors, and for the developing world, given India's significance as a role model, and as a military and aid donor.

-In order to help the dialogue with India at the EU-India Summit, Human Rights Watch highlights the following areas of particular concern:
+In order to help the EU-India dialogue, Human Rights Watch highlights the following areas of particular concern:

 Persistent discrimination against marginalized groups: The European Union should call upon India to implement legislation or enact new laws to end discrimination based on caste and religious grounds, and to vigorously enforce laws against discrimination in the private sector.
 Despite legislative measures to protect marginalized groups, caste, religious, or gender-based discrimination continues in practice.
 Local police often do not implement the special laws set up to protect Dalits and members of tribal groups.
 Women remain highly vulnerable to abuse, both inside and outside the household.
 Trafficking for sex slavery continues.
 While Indian law calls for affirmative action in government jobs, with increasing privatization, it is crucial for the European Union to encourage European companies operating in India to adopt equal opportunity policies that benefit Dalits, members of tribal groups, women and religious minorities.